-They usually last about half a day and numbers are limited to 10 people, you can get plenty of personal input as well as ideas from the group as we work through a series of practical exercises.
+And since numbers are limited to 10 people, you can get plenty of personal input as well as ideas from the group as we work through a series of practical exercises.

 The workshops are especially great for solopreneurs, small independent businesses, and charities, as they offer high-quality help without putting a daunting dent in your dough.